emiemilemily/emiemilemily.github.io/_posts/2020-12-23-vogue-commentary.md

 tags: [commentary]
 ---

-### Commentary: Regenrative Agriculture Featured in *Vogue* as Fashion Moves Beyond Sustainability
+### Commentary: Regenerative Agriculture Featured in *Vogue* as Fashion Moves Beyond Sustainability

 [Regenerative Agriculture Can Change the Fashion Industry--And the World.
 But What Is It?
 By Emily Farra](https://www.vogue.com/article/regenerative-agriculture-sustainable-fashion-christy-dawn-fibershed)